juji-io/docs/docs/reference.md

 [I _negative love pizza] ; match "I don't love pizza"
 ```

+!!! note "Avoid . in name"
+    Because `.` has special meanings, you should avoid using it in your named pattern names.

 ### Captured Content

 We often want to name the content matched by a pattern.
 A form looks like `(?captured-content-name pattern)` can be used to do that, where a symbol starting with `?` will be assigned the content matched by the pattern.